avirajs/KNW-Final-Sprint/README.md

 **The Problem** : The potential for the discovery of extraterrestrial life in our solar system.

-**Short Term Impacts of Potential Discovery**

-●  Call into question existing knowledge of our solar system.

-●  Cause existing scientific theories to be amended.

-●  Lead to more questions being posed to NASA.

-**Long Term Impacts of Potential Discovery**

-●  Lead to an increase in interest of space travel.

-●  Lead to the development of a Universal Biology.

-●  Lead to a massive increase of funding for NASA .

-**Potential Impacts of Failure**

-●  May lead to a decrease in the interest of space travel.

-●  May lead to no major developments in accepted science.

-●  May lead to a decrease in funding for NASA.

 ## Our Task

 **Autonomous Robot Rover**